moimikey/assessment-frontend/README.md

 * Ran `npm-check-updates` to upgrade dependencies, so the latest node can be used (v14 -> v18).
 Any major/minor breaking changes in libs have also been addressed (ie. `react-router-dom`)

 * Updated [README.md](./README.md)

-* Fixed typo for property "upcomming" to "upcoming" in models

 ### API Responses